ccccmark/hollow_memories/README.md

 ### Using Torrents

-In case you are new to torrents this arcticle explains how bittorrent works https://www.howtogeek.com/141257/htg-explains-how-does-bittorrent-work
+In case you are new to torrents this article explains how bittorrent works https://www.howtogeek.com/141257/htg-explains-how-does-bittorrent-work

 Explaining how to use a bittorrent client would go beyond the scope of this tutorial